ClonyPDF home

 • Neutral expression is preferred, but the rules are applied more gently for babies.

 Requirements for minors can vary by office and age band, so confirm with your RPO or mission before the appointment.
+Positioning, lighting and timing technique is covered in the baby passport photo at home guide.

 Photo Rules When Renewing or Converting to an e-Passport